Yvee1/hascard/README.md

 - [Miscellaneous info](#miscellaneous-info)

 ## Installation
 Installation on Windows is not possible sadly, aside from WSL.
-This is because hascard depends on vty which only supports unix operating systems (this includes macOS).
+This is because hascard depends on vty which only supports UNIX-like operating systems (this includes macOS).

 ### Homebrew (for macOS)
 For macOS users an installation using homebrew is provided via a custom tap.
 You can run